LasseWolter/honours-project-21-22/Research/research_review.md

   - delta features are the derivates
 - How do we address gender differences?
 - Should we also remove 'bad-laughter' segments from ICSI like Truong and Van Leeuwen?
+- How detailed does my understanding of audio processing theory have to be
+  - e.g. as explained in this article: https://blog.paperspace.com/introduction-to-audio-analysis-and-synthesis/

 # Projects